Landsat program: History

-In 1965, William T. Pecora, the then director of the United States Geological Survey, proposed the idea of a remote sensing satellite program to gather facts about the natural resources of our planet.
-Pecora stated that the program was “conceived in 1966 largely as a direct result of the demonstrated utility of the Mercury and Gemini orbital photography to Earth resource studies.”
-While weather satellites had been monitoring Earth’s atmosphere since 1960 and were largely considered useful, there was no appreciation of terrain data from space until the mid-1960s.
-So, when Landsat 1 was proposed, it met with intense opposition from the Bureau of Budget and those who argued high-altitude aircraft would be the fiscally responsible choice for Earth remote sensing.
-Concurrently, the Department of Defense feared that a civilian program such as Landsat would compromise the secrecy of their reconnaissance missions.
-Additionally, there were also geopolitical concerns about photographing foreign countries without permission.
+In 1965, William T. Pecora, the then director of the United States Geological Survey (USGS), proposed the idea of a remote sensing satellite program to gather facts about our planet's natural resources.
+Pecora stated that the program was "conceived in 1966 largely as a direct result of the demonstrated utility of the Mercury and Gemini orbital photography to Earth resource studies."

+While weather satellites had been monitoring Earth's atmosphere since 1960 and were largely considered useful, there was no appreciation of terrain data from space until the mid-1960s.
+So, when Landsat 1 was proposed, it met with intense opposition from the Bureau of Budget and those who argued that high-altitude aircraft would be the fiscally responsible choice for Earth remote sensing.
+Concurrently, the Department of Defense feared that a civilian program such as Landsat would compromise the secrecy of its reconnaissance missions.
+Additionally, there were geopolitical concerns about photographing foreign countries without permission.
 In 1965, NASA began methodical investigations of Earth remote sensing using instruments mounted on planes.

-In 1966, the USGS convinced the Secretary of the Interior, Stewart Udall, to announce that the Department of the Interior (DOI) was going to proceed with its own Earth-observing satellite program.
-This savvy political stunt coerced NASA to expedite the building of Landsat.
-But budgetary constraints and sensor disagreements between application agencies (notably the Department of Agriculture and DOI) again stymied the satellite construction process.
-Finally, by 1970 NASA had a green light to build a satellite.
-Remarkably, within only two years, Landsat 1 was launched, heralding a new age of remote sensing of land from space.
+In 1966, the USGS convinced the Secretary of the Interior, Stewart Udall, to announce that the Department of the Interior (DOI) would proceed with its Earth-observing satellite program.
+This savvy political stunt coerced NASA into expediting the building of Landsat.
+However, budgetary constraints and sensor disagreements between application agencies (notably the Department of Agriculture and DOI) again stymied the satellite construction process.
+Finally, by 1970, NASA had a green light to build a satellite.
+Remarkably, Landsat 1 was launched within only two years, heralding a new age of remote sensing of land from space.

-The Hughes Aircraft Company from Santa Barbara Research Center initiated, designed, and fabricated the first three Multispectral Scanners (MSS) in 1969.
+The Hughes Aircraft Company from the Santa Barbara Research Center initiated, designed, and fabricated the first three Multispectral Scanners (MSS) in 1969.
 The first MSS prototype, designed by Virginia Norwood, was completed within nine months, in the fall of 1970.
 It was tested by scanning Half Dome at Yosemite National Park.
-For this design work Norwood is called "The Mother of Landsat."
+Norwood was called "The Mother of Landsat" for this design work.

 Working at NASA's Goddard Space Flight Center, Valerie L. Thomas managed the development of early Landsat image processing software systems and became the resident expert on the Computer Compatible Tapes, or CCTs, that were used to store early Landsat imagery.
-Thomas was one of the image processing specialists who facilitated the ambitious Large Area Crop Inventory Experiment, known as LACIE — a project that showed for the first time that global crop monitoring could be done with Landsat satellite imagery.
+Thomas was one of the image processing specialists who facilitated the ambitious 'Large Area Crop Inventory Experiment', known as LACIE — a project that showed for the first time that global crop monitoring could be done through remote sensing with Landsat satellite imagery.